Municipal Services Office (Singapore): History

-The Municipal Services Office (MSO) was set up on 1 October 2014 to improve the Government's overall coordination and delivery of municipal services.
+The MSO was set up on 1 October 2014 to improve the Government's overall coordination and delivery of municipal services.

-Ms Ann Sim, Senior Minister of State for the Ministry of Communications and Information, oversees the MSO.

 The MSO is part of the Government's on-going efforts to improve the delivery of municipal services by various public agencies in Singapore.
 Municipal services are services that pertain to the upkeep and improvement of the living environment for residents and the general public.
 These include managing the cleanliness of public areas, maintenance of greenery and local infrastructure such as roads and footpaths.